volusion/element/content/explanations/what-is-element.md

 ---
 title: 'What Is Element?'
+metaTitle: 'What Is Element?'
+metaDescription: "This explanation describes Element, the framework of Volusion's VOLT platform."
 ---

 Element is a modern web design and hosting platform.
 It was designed from the ground up on these guiding principles: